information & registration 845-256-0191

 Dr. Collins will present some classic examples of this phenomenon (e.g., Benedict and Scholastica, Francis and Clare, Teresa and John of the Cross), as they engaged each other both in harmony and conflict, and will discuss their spiritual and psychological interaction in the light of Jung’s reflections on the archetypal relations of the masculine and feminine.

 Earl Collins, PhD, abbot of the Dormition Abbey in Jerusalem, 2011–2016, studied philosophy and holds a doctorate in Byzantine mystical theology.
-A monk of Glenstal Abbey, he studied at the Jung Institute in Zurich, served as headmaster of the Glenstal Abbey School, and professor of theology and director of both the Monastic Institute and Benedictine University in Rome.
-Coproducer of the Glenstal Book of Prayer, Father Collins is author of The Glenstal Book of Icons and Meeting Christ in His Mysteries, Dr. Collins is interested in the history of spirituality—particularly, the phenomenon of mysticism in Christianity and world religions.
+A former monk of Glenstal Abbey, he studied at the Jung Institute in Zurich and was a professor of theology at the Benedictine University in Rome.
+Author of The Glenstal Book of Icons and Meeting Christ in His Mysteries, Dr. Collins is interested in the history of spirituality—particularly, the phenomenon of mysticism in Christianity and world religions.

 Our early sibling relationships affect how we view and relate to our connection with the world and other people.
 When a child is addressing major life issues, these relationships affect how we establish authentic identity and successful personae and how we successfully exert power in the world.
 For example, our yearning for a spiritual brother or sister can originate from an unhappy relationship that can be either positive or negative.
 This workshop will explore how the flow of archetypes throughout life, and in subsequent personal and professional relationships, can be affected by such early affiliations.